grommunio/gromox/doc/glossary.rst

 	column ``LocalIdGuid``.
 	In Exchange, dbguid is distinct from Store GUID.
 	In Gromox, dbguid is the same value as GABUID.
+	In Outlook Cached Mode, every OST file has its own dbguid.
+(Deleting the OST file leads a new dbguid being generated.)

 Folder Database GUID
 	Visible in EX entryids (with conditions) at bytes 22-38.